mfaridzia/ActivityNotes/readme.md

 ActivityNotes App
 ==================

-ActivityNotes is a simple Web-based application using Laravel framework that is used to record the daily schedule of our activities and events, this application I make because I myself feel very difficult to manage my time well, then from there flashed the mind to create a very application simple that can help me in managing the time.
+ActivityNotes is a simple Web-based application using the Laravel framework that is used to record our daily schedule and events, this application is made because I find it very difficult to manage my time well, then from there it comes to mind to create a very simple application that can help me in managing time.
 This application is still very simple and hopefully this application can be better again.

 ### How to use :